wsaihopfsg/vos-scripting-how-to/soln/Extrig/Extrig.rst

   Change the output based on your application, please make sure ``Pulse Duration`` is according to your design needs

 .. note::
-  For details of the outputs, please refer to the VOS manual Section 7.4.2
+  For details of the outputs, please refer to Section 7.4.2 of the VOS manual

 GPO Wiring
 #####################